Speaking up is about anything that gets in the way of providing good care.

 Although there is currently no legal definition, “whistleblowing” has come to be accepted as the disclosure by an employee of confidential information which relates to some danger, fraud or other illegal or unethical conduct connected with the workplace, be it of the employer or of his / her fellow employees, but workers can speak up about anything that gets in the way of high-quality effective care, or that affects their working life.

-There are many channels for speaking up in MCT about anything that gets in the way of delivering safe and high-quality care or affects your experience in the workplace.
+There are many channels for speaking up in Mersey Care, about anything that gets in the way of delivering safe and high-quality care or affects your experience in the workplace.
 “Speaking Up” is something that should happen as ‘business as usual’.

 Speaking up may take many forms including a quick discussion with a line manager, a suggestion for improvement submitted as part of a staff suggestion scheme, raising an issue with a Freedom to Speak Up Guardian, or bringing a matter to the attention of a regulator.